-Thus began a recent report from CBC foreign correspondent Nahlah Ayed.
+Thus began a news report from CBC foreign correspondent Nahlah Ayed in 2016.
 She told the story of a 12-year-old Afghan boy, Faisal, who travelled alone to France with his 10-year-old brother in the hope of joining relatives in Britain.

 The camp in Calais is one of many Ms. Ayed has visited over the past 20 years as an award-winning international correspondent for CBC and other news organizations.
 And what struck her above all was its familiarity.

-For the past year, Ms. Ayed has been immersed in the refugee crisis, reporting from scenes in Austria, Serbia, Germany, Hungary, and France.
+For the past few years, Ms. Ayed has been immersed in the refugee crisis, reporting from scenes in Austria, Serbia, Germany, Hungary and France.
 Throughout it all, she’s been able to draw on the knowledge she acquired during her many years living and reporting from the Middle East.

 What “came about” was the Arab Spring.
 Ms. Ayed was working from the London bureau when the uprising began in Tunisia in December 2010.

 “I called my editor and said, ‘watch Egypt’,” she recalls.
 “I had seen the protests fail, the brutality of the police, but there was a spark that was going to light a fuse and I could see that.”